UC Master Gardeners, Santa Clara County, CA

 5B) Moon & Stars Yellow Fleshed

 Web Comments – Yellow fleshed with rind and leaves spotted yellow like red fleshed Moon & Stars strains.
 Flavor is good but not as sweet red fleshed Moon & Stars.
-Fruits are 20–25 lbs, 18– 24" long, oblong-shaped, with yellow flesh.
+Fruits are 20–25 lbs, 18– 24 inches long, oblong-shaped, with yellow flesh.
 95 days.

 Experimenter Comments – The yellow Moon & Stars strain placed slightly higher in taste tests than the two pink strains grown in this project, contrary to web-based information; plus the yellow flesh color was a big hit.
-Plants produced four melons weighing 12–18 lbs, 13–14" long and 8–9" diameters.
+Plants produced four melons weighing 12–18 lbs, 13–14 inches long and 8–9 inch diameter.
 The vine was a large robust plant with small yellow spots or stars on the leaves.
 The rind shows this same spotting pattern along with one yellow circle, usually one or more inches in diameter, called a moon.
 These are typical Moon & Stars characteristics.
 The fruit was harvested 100–150 days after seeding.

 Osh Kirgizia watermelon